moncla-lab/illumina-pipeline/README.md

 | Plot of intrahost variants for a sample | `{sample}/ml.html`                                            |
 | Replicate, mapping specific coverage    | `{sample}/replicate-{replicate}/{mapping_stage}/coverage.tsv` |

+We also have a [more comprehensive list of outputs](DOCUMENTATION.md#5-output-produced).

 ## Conventions